-- 1. SPDK NVMe BDEV Block Layer using SPDK Bdevperf benchmarking tool can deliver up to 5.7 million IOPS on a single Intel® Xeon® Gold 6230N with Turbo Boost enabled. - 2.
+- 1. SPDK NVMe BDEV Block Layer using SPDK Bdevperf benchmarking tool can deliver up to 5.2 million IOPS on a single Intel® Xeon® Gold 6230N with Turbo Boost enabled. - 2.
 The SPDK NVMe BDEV IOPS scale linearly with addition of CPU cores.
-We demonstrated up to 10.4 million IOPS on just 3 CPU cores (Intel® Xeon® Gold 6230N with Turbo Boost enabled). - 3.
+We demonstrated up to 10.3 million IOPS on just 3 CPU cores (Intel® Xeon® Gold 6230N with Turbo Boost enabled). - 3.
 The SPDK NVMe BDEV has lower QD=1 latency than the Linux Kernel NVMe block driver for small (4KB) blocks. - a.
-SPDK BDEV latency was 14% lower than Linux Kernel Libaio latency for Random Read workload. - b.
-SPDK BDEV latency was 30% lower than Linux Kernel Libaio latency for Random Write workload. - c.
-SPDK BDEV latency was 12% lower than Linux Kernel io_uring latency for Random Read workload. - d.
-SPDK BDEV latency was 29% lower than Linux Kernel io_uring latency for Random Write workload. - 4.
-SPDK NVMe Bdev Fio reaches up to 10 million IOPS and keeping average latency less than 300usec while using 4 CPU cores.
-With the same fio workloads Kenrel io_uring and Kernel libaio reach up to 4 million and 1.7 million IOPS respectively.
+SPDK BDEV latency was 18% lower than Linux Kernel Libaio latency for Random Read and Random Write workloads. - b.
+SPDK BDEV latency was about 1% lower than Linux Kernel io_uring latency for Random Read workload and 10% lower for Random Write workload. - 4.
+SPDK NVMe Bdev Fio reaches up to 10.2 million IOPS and keeping average latency less than 300usec while using 4 CPU cores.
+With the same fio workloads Kenrel io_uring and Kernel libaio reach up to 4 million (using 8 cores: 4 for fio and 4 for submission queue polling) and 1.6 million IOPS respectively.